meklort/bcm5719-fw/README.md

 ```

 ## Usage
-Before proceeding, the linux driver must be unloaded.
+Before proceeding, the Linux driver must be unloaded.
 On the Talos II, this can be done as root with the following:
 ```bash
 echo 0004:01:00.0 > /sys/bus/pci/devices/0004:01:00.0/driver/unbind
 echo 0004:01:00.1 > /sys/bus/pci/devices/0004:01:00.1/driver/unbind